ashishtungare/Weather-Project/README.md

 2. The latest version of Spring BOOT envirnoment is used (Ver 2.1.3)

 3. The JSON is used for all data handling.
-It was a natural choice because the data coming from Accuweather is in JSON format and Java has very good support for handling JSON (As against XML)
+It was a natural choice because the data coming from Accuweather is in JSON format and Java has very support for handling JSON (As against XML)

 4. Due to Spring BOOT, code is very compact